 - OtterBox also makes sizes compatible with the Galaxy tablet – the OtterBox Defender Series for Samsung Galaxy Tab Pro (8.4).

 - ESR iPad 9.7 Case: The ESR iPad case fits the iPad 5th or 6th generation and offers a sleek design, microfiber lining with a hard back cover, and openings to reach all the ports without taking it out of its cover.

-- Pandamimi ULAK(TM) 360 Rotating PU Leather Case Cover for Amazon Kindle Fire HDX 7.0 Inch: The Pandamimi isn’t your average case.
+- Pandamimi ULAK(TM) 360 Rotating PU Leather Case Cover: The Pandamimi isn’t your average case.
 It’s colorful, fun and includes leather trim.
-It’s perfectly sized for the Amazon Kindle Fire and offers an attractive yet functional case cover for your new tablet.
+It’s perfectly sized for the iPad Mini and offers an attractive yet functional case cover for your new tablet.

 - Toshiba Thrive Portfolio Case for 10 – Inch Tablet: If you purchase a Toshiba 10 inch tablet, the Thrive Portfolio case gets great reviews for durability and beauty.
 You can adjust it to get the best angle to view the screen of your tablet.